I’m Too Young for Perimenopause Symptoms … Right?

 The average age a woman experiences menopause is at 51 or 52.
 However, it can take five to seven years for periods to stop completely.
 This means perimenopause generally starts in your 40s.
 Some women, however, may notice changes in their mid-30s.

 Perimenopause begins when the body starts producing less estrogen, a hormone needed for reproduction.
-During perimenopause, estrogen production slows, leading to periods stopping and a range of symptoms.
+During perimenopause, estrogen production slows, leading to periods becoming irregular and a range of symptoms.

 In the first stage of perimenopause, more frequent periods are common.
 Some women may see their regular 28-day cycle shrink to fewer than 21 days.
 Then, menstrual cycles usually lengthen.
 By the final stage of perimenopause, cycles—from the first day of one period to the first day of the next period—may last more than 36 days before eventually stopping.